apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

     The runner will use the `requirements.txt` file to install your additional dependencies onto the remote workers.

-> **NOTE**: An alternative to `pip freeze` is to use a library like [pip-tools](https://github.com/jazzband/pip-tools) to compile all the dependencies required for the pipeline from a `--requirements_file`, where only top-level dependencies are mentioned.
+> **NOTE**: An alternative to `pip freeze` is to use a library like [pip-tools](https://github.com/jazzband/pip-tools) to compile all the dependencies required for the pipeline from a `requirements.in` file, where only the top-level dependencies are mentioned.

 When you supply the `--requirements_file` pipeline option, Beam downloads specified packages locally into a requirements cache directory during pipeline